 This is easily my most advanced script because there is so many combinations to cover.
 I learned a lot about quaternion multiplication and other quaternion methods to handle all the rotational math.
 I also had to dig into the source code for Handles.Button to figure out how I could detect when the mouse is dragging over the button instead of just detecting a click.
 To make it work I had to copy most of the handles code and rewrite some of it and put it in the editor library.

 I am very pleased with how the grid turned out, and I can say that I’ve learned a lot in the process.
-I have submitted it to the asset store for review, and if it gets accepted, it will be released there.
-I have high hopes.
+It has now been released on the asset store and I couldn’t be more proud.